EddyTheCo/Shimmerpp/_posts/2023-08-18-Creating_Outputs.md

 In future posts, I will explain how to use the Shimmer++ libraries to extend QML.
 We will develop a custom QML type(a GUI object), that can interact with the protocol and can be easily reused in different GUI applications.
 Please let me know in the comments if you find it useful.
-Let me know your doubts about the Stardust protocol, the Layer 1 of Shimmer, and Shimerpp.
+Let me know your doubts about the Stardust protocol, the Layer 1 of Shimmer, and Shimmer++.

 ## Watch the video!
 {% include embed/youtube.html id='ibErRWgGI1M' %}